LightJason/lightjason.github.io/content/knowledgebase/finitestatemachine.md

 ### Usage and Example

-State-Machine are an useful tool to describe [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) and we would like to motivate this concept for explaining the functional principle:
+State machines are an useful tool to describe [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) and we would like to motivate this concept for explaining the functional principle:

-> The main goal is to create a system, which can check strings that matchs the following criteria:
+> The main goal is to create a system which can check strings that matchs the following criteria:
 > The strings starts with an arbitrary sequence of the letter ```a``` or ```b``` (the sequence can be empty).
-> After the initial sequence follows a positiv number which can be any digit.
+> After the initial sequence follows a positive number which can be any digit.
 > The end of the digit sequence is a sequence of the letter ```x``` with two letters at minimum.
 All letters within this string can be lower- or upper-case.
 Some valid example sequences: ```ab1x```, ```aaabbb169Xx```, ```AaAabbBB972xXxXXXX```

-Most programming languages defines such regular expression in a [perl notation](https://en.wikipedia.org/wiki/Regular_expression#Perl) or [posix notation](https://en.wikipedia.org/wiki/Regular_expression#POSIX_basic_and_extended).
+Most programming languages define such regular expression in a [perl notation](https://en.wikipedia.org/wiki/Regular_expression#Perl) or [posix notation](https://en.wikipedia.org/wiki/Regular_expression#POSIX_basic_and_extended).
 We use for the example the posix notation which is defined as:

 ```(a|A|b|B)*  [0-9]+  (x|X){2,}```